remysucre/POPL-dictionary/README.md

 If you have experience editing / maintaining similar dictionaries / wikis, feel free to make suggestions on how to improve this dictionary!

+### How to make an entry

+Each entry should be as concise and self-contained as possible.
+While we shall avoid formalism to ease understanding, we should attempt to be rigorous.

 ---

 ### Non-interference